 The Misses Vickers, 1884

 The painting depicts three young ladies, from the Vickers family, in their estate in Bolsover Hill, Sheffield.
 From left to right: Florence Evelyn "Evelyn" (18 years old), Mabel Frances (21 years old), and Clara Mildred "Mildred" (19 years old).
 When Sargent showed the painting at the Paris Salon in May of '85, they snubbed it and called it "pseudo-Velasquez."
 When he showed it the following year in London at Royal Academy's exhibition of '86, it was voted the "Worst Picture of the Year" by The Pall Mall Gazette visitors poll.
 Critics called Sargent use of perspective with "Mildred's" turned body, the angled chairs, the relative closeness of the figures in the foreground and the distant items in the background as a "juggler's trick," "shallow and pretentious."
 It didn't at all fall in line with the neat and evenly distributed figures in Lawrence Alma-Tadema's neo-classical theme of Roman baths entitled "An Apodyterium" which was the Gazette's winner for best picture that year.
 Parallels are often drawn between Velazquez's dark tonal work and Sargent's The Misses Vickers.
 Certainly we see similarities in tone, the use of depth, and the light near the back of the room (upper right -- but difficult to see in this image) which he had also used in Daughters of Edward Darley Boit; but there is also the influence from the "spontaneity" of Frans Hals (whom Sargent also studied with equal enthusiasm) particularly in the group portraits of his Banquet of the Officers which was totally missed by the English public.
+Sargent has no intention of giving us a neo-classical or a Pre-Raphaelite scene where our eyes can wonder aimlessly and equally over any point in the depth of the picture.
+This is a tight, modern image of three modern girls.
+Though they sit there obviously posed, there is an unmistakable naturalness about them.
+We see "Evelyn's" arm around her older sister sharing a magazine and we intuitively understand it to be correct.
+We see "Mildred's" arm resting over the back of her own chair with her hand woven back through onto her lap and we say "Yeah, that's right.
+I would do something like that."

 Sure, the painting is posed, we understand that.
 But we can almost sense Sargent talking to them about how "Mildred" needed to have her chair closer.
 Mable sits patently and quietly flipping through her magazine, and "Evelyn's" thoughts drift to boys and other places.
 There is a sweetness and truthfulness about the whole thing that speaks so honesty about these girls, all bathed in that melancholy darkness of some of Sargent's more powerful works.
 Sargent has done it!
 He has taken that incognizance of an instant -- that captured moment of Frans Hals and he's given it right back to us in the form of The Misses Vickers.
 Not all reviews were negative.
 Friends of his such as R.A.M.
 Stevenson (who studied with John in Paris) rallied to his support when he wrote for the American audience in The Magazine of Art, and Henry James, again later for the American Audience in Harpers.
 It would take some time, but critical acclaim would eventually come around to a shared consensus that this was one of Sargent's most significant portraits.